VijayN10/CONTINUA/README.md

-# ELASTICA
+# CONTINUA
-A code related to modelling of solid materials
+A code related to modelling of continuum materials